rbastiansch/drink-app/README.md

 # drink-app

-A Simple boilerplate to app, it's using react-router, react-hot-loader and webpack.
+A simple App to consume an API called Punk API.

 ## To Build setup
 ``` bash